simplicity/kinekt/README.md

   // ...

   async ({ context }) => {
-    const currentUser = context.user; // <-- the compiler gives an error if the authenticate middleware is not present in the pipeline
+    const currentUser = context.user; // <-- the compiler gives an error if the
+                                      //     authenticate middleware is not
+                                      //     present in the pipeline.

     // ...
   }